pikog/musicio-server/readme.md

 Music.IO webserver
 ====

-This a web server in Node.js, for a school project named Music.IO
+This a web server in Node.js, for a project named Music.IO